 Before joining Michigan Law, Thompson taught at Wayne State University Law School and founded and directed Wayne Law's Small Business Enterprises and Nonprofit Corporations Clinic.
 At Wayne Law, she was also the director of the Damon J. Keith Law Collection of African-American Legal History.

 Her scholarship and other writings focus on urban entrepreneurship and community development, small business legal matters, and student entrepreneurship.
-Prior to entering academia, Professor Thompson practiced at Morrison & Foerster LLP in San Francisco, then at Miller, Starr and Regalia, where she specialized in commercial real estate and corporate law.
+Before entering academia, Thompson practiced at Morrison & Foerster LLP in San Francisco, then at Miller, Starr and Regalia, where she specialized in commercial real estate and corporate law.
 She then joined the Nature Conservancy as regional counsel.

 - Law and Social Sciences

 "Caring for the Souls of Our Students: The Evolution of a Community Economic Development Clinic During Turbulent Times"

 "Accelerating the Growth of the Next Generation of Innovators"